javidsegura/efficient-classifier/documentation/library_summary.md

 ## USEFUL COMMANDS (MacOS)
 - CMD + P => lets you access any module (python file) by writing its name.
 Useful when you know the name and want to avoid navigating all over the library.
+- CMD + click (in a function header) => it automatically opens up the file where that function is implemented (if its not the one you are already in)

 ## OOP CONCEPTS YOU NEED TO BE FAMILIAR WITH
 - What is an object